hpc-carpentry/hpc-carpentry.github.io/_posts/2020/06/2020-06-26-online-workshop-logistics-and_screen-layouts.md

 ## Communication

-Instructors need a form of communication outside of main zoom chat so they can coordinate and have discussions that are not relevant to the students in the main group chat.
+Instructors need a form of communication outside of the main Zoom chat so they can coordinate and have discussions that are not relevant to the students in the main group chat.

 Zoom chat can send direct messages.